-Kent’s Mom is the most awesome mother-in-law ever.
+Kent's Mom is the most awesome mother-in-law ever.
 She has a constant stream of visitors at her house because everyone loves her and feels welcome there.
-Anyone stopping by knows that they’ll always find cookies in her cookie jar: oatmeal raisin, chocolate chip, and my favorite: molasses.
-She must be making cookies a lot to always have them on hand like this, and she doesn’t even like them herself!
-When our daughter needed to make a load of cookies for her home-economics class cookie exchange, she chose to make Grandma’s molasses cookies. :)
+Anyone stopping by knows that they'll always find cookies in her cookie jar: Kent's favorite oatmeal raisin cookie recipe, chocolate chip cookies, and my favorite: molasses.
+She must be making cookies a lot to always have them on hand like this, and she doesn't even like them herself!
+When our daughter needed to make a load of cookies for her home-economics class cookie exchange, she chose to make Grandma's molasses cookies. 🙂

 Grandma's Old-Fashioned Molasses Cookie Recipe

 This recipe is from an old cookbook — I put my own recipe notes next to the ingredients listed.

 - 3/4 cup shortening (you could use this palm shortening, no-flavor coconut oil, or melted butter — pastured butter is best)

 - 1 cup sugar (Use any natural sugar, I use palm sugar, and you could probably easily cut this amount a bit, but I didn't want to mess with the recipe the first time I made these.)

 - 2 1/4 cups flour (my favorite now is einkorn flour or you could also use a combination of sprouted flour, spelt flour, or whatever you like to use.)